srebughini/ASALI/GUI/README.md

 To install Asali on Linux:
 * download `Asali-Setup.deb` for [here](https://sourceforge.net/projects/asali/files/latest/download?os=ubuntu).
-* double click on `Asali-Setup.deb` and follow the instructions
+* write on terminal the following instruction: `sudo dpkg -i Asali-setup.deb`

 ### 2.2 Windows OS
 Asali has been tested on: